TechGorilla/CI-CD_exo_story1_java/README.md

 # Java pipeline
 ---
 Create a directory named "JavaDev/" \
-Add a sample maven project "test_app" to test the pipeline build. \
+Add a sample maven project "test_app" to test the pipeline build.

+### Create a maven project to test the java builds

-Code running in the maven build:
+Code running in the maven project:

 __test_app__
 ```java
 //From the src/main